Video: Argentinian News Anchor Confuses Shakespeares While Reporting on UK Hospital Patient's Death

 "We have got news that has stunned all of us given the greatness of this man," the news anchor said.
 “We are talking about William Shakespeare and his death.
 We’ll let you know how and why it happened."

-The gaffe quickly went viral, owing to the inevitability of a tragic hero falling to such tragic mistake.
+The gaffe quickly went viral, owing to the inevitability of a tragic hero making such a tragic mistake.

 “As we all know, he’s one of the most important writers in the English language – for me the master," Novillo read her obituary over footage of Bill Shakespeare receiving his jab back in December last year.
 "Here he is.
 He was the first man to get the coronavirus vaccine.
 He’s died in England at the age of 81."

-The social media users were fast to respond with even more satire to the news gaffe, noting that there were only a couple of years between Bill and William Shakespeare, praising Bill's centuries-old life, during the last 400 of which he sadly did not pen any new masterpiece, or asking whether anyone knew if Romeo and Juliet were vaccinated too.
+Social media users were quick to respond with their own quips poking fun at the news gaffe, with some joking that there were only a couple of years separating Bill and William Shakespeare, while others praised Bill's centuries-old life, noting however that during the last 400 years that the Bard was 'alive' he somehow was not able to write a single new masterpiece.
+Someone else asked whether anyone knew if Romeo and Juliet had been vaccinated too.

-A few days after England began public vaccinations with the Pfizer-BioNTech vaccine, the US formally approved the vaccine for emergency use.
+A few days after England began public vaccinations with the Pfizer-BioNTech vaccine, the US formally approved the shot for emergency use.

 All comments